Nanasaki-Ai/FR-AGCN/README.md

 # Abstract
 In this work, we propose the novel forward-reverse adaptive graph convolutional networks (FR-AGCN) for skeleton-based action recognition.
 The sequences of joints and bones, as well as their reverse information, are modeled in the multi-stream networks at the same time.
 By extracting the features of forward and reverse deep information and performing multi-stream fusion, this strategy can significantly improve the recognition accuracy.

+This paper has been submitted to **Neurocomputing**.
+This work has been carefully revised based on the professional comments of the editors and reviewers, and is in the second review.

 # Environment

  PyTorch version  >=0.4